open-telemetry/opentelemetry-cpp-contrib/README.md

 For more information about the approver role, see the [community repository](https://github.com/open-telemetry/community/blob/main/community-membership.md#approver).

-### Emeritus Maintainer/Approver/Triager

-* None

-For more information about the emeritus role, see the [community repository](https://github.com/open-telemetry/community/blob/main/guides/contributor/membership.md#emeritus-maintainerapprovertriager).

 ### Thanks to all the people who have contributed

 [![contributors](https://contributors-img.web.app/image?repo=open-telemetry/opentelemetry-cpp-contrib)](https://github.com/open-telemetry/opentelemetry-cpp-contrib/graphs/contributors)